Excitations and ergodicity of critical quantum spin chains from non-equilibrium classical dynamics: Spin wave solutions

-The critical exponent of the 2-magnon sector can be easily deduced to be $z=2$ from the quadratic shape of the enveloppe of the continuum, which holds for all values of the coupling $\kappa$.
-Note that this is the same critical exponent as obtained from Eq.~(\ref{eq:OneMag:Energy}) for the 1-magnon sector.
-This is also consistent with the critical exponent calculated by Grynberg for the entire spin chain with antiferromagnetic coupling $\kappa <0$ in [\cite{Grynberg}].
-However, in the ferromagnetic case $\kappa>0$, Grynberg numerically obtains a critical exponent dependent on $\kappa$.
-In particular, it ranges from $z\approx 2$ at small $\beta$, while in the limit where $\kappa \gg 1$ Grynberg finds $z\approx 3.1$ using exact diagonalization on short chains.
-This is consistent with the known results for classical Kawasaki dynamics at large $\beta$ according to which $z=3$ is the dominant critical exponent in sectors with small $|S_T^z|$~[\cite{Achiam_1980, Huse,Gaulin,Bray2}].
+Grynberg's results are consistent with the known results for classical Kawasaki dynamics at large $\beta$ according to which $z=3$ is the dominant critical exponent in sectors with small $|S_T^z|$~[\cite{Achiam_1980, Huse,Gaulin,Bray2}].
 We recall the basic argument here.
 When $\kappa$ is large but finite, the system rapidly reaches a metastable state via energy conserving and lowering events.
 Then after a long time $e^{4\kappa}$, an energy raising event overcomes the local barrier, and the system can reach a lower metastable state.
 Eventually, this cascade leads to the ground state.
 The key process is the diffusion of a spin accross a domain of opposite orientation, which can be alternatively seen as the slow diffusion of the entire domain [\cite{Redner,Cornell,Naim,Godreche}].
 The diffusion coefficient scales as $D(\ell)=1/\ell$ for a domain of length $\ell$, which leads to a subdiffusive domain growth $\ell\sim t^{1/3}$.
 This translates to a dynamical critical exponent $z=3$ (relating energy to wavevector $E\sim k^z$).
 We note that in the classical statistical mechanics literature, the dynamical exponent is often defined as the inverse of the above definition: $z_c=1/z=1/3$.
-We thus see that the quantum spin chain hosts both diffusive and subdiffusive modes at $\kappa>0$, signalling the presence of multiple dynamics at low energy.
-Similar phenomena were encountered in the Motzkin and Fredkin quantum spin chains (and their deformations)~[\cite{Chen_2017,Chen}].
-A dynamical critical exponent of $z=3$ was also encountered in a different $S=1/2$ quantum spin chain studied in the context of lattice supersymmetry~[\cite{Sannomiya_2019,O_Brien_2018}].
+We thus see that the quantum spin chain hosts both diffusive {\red ($z=2$)} and subdiffusive modes at $\kappa>0$, signalling the presence of multiple dynamics at low energy. {\red The subdiffusive modes soften as $\beta$ increases, and will thus dominate certain observables.} Similar phenomena were encountered in the Motzkin and Fredkin quantum spin chains (and their deformations)~[\cite{Chen_2017,Chen}].
+A dynamical critical exponent of $z=3$ was also encountered in a different $S=1/2$ quantum spin chain studied in the context of lattice supersymmetry~[\cite{Sannomiya_2019,O_Brien_2018}]. {\red It would be desirable to obtain a low energy description that explains the critical exponents in such systems.}